TruelyThea/TrollegleDayTwo/documentation.md

 #### <a name="simulate"></a> `/.simulate USER... <command>` ####

 Like `/.with`, `/.simulate` queries user(s) by nick or id.
 However, `/.simulate` has the selected users perform the command, after replacing `$[value]`'s with their own properties.

+As a security measure, you cannot `/.simulate` console terminal command calls.

 *Aliases:* `/.sim`